-Subsidizing the adoption of new or under-utilized technologies is a common strategy in development policy.
-These subsidies are often implemented by donors for a fixed period of time, with the intention to spark demand that persists after subsidies end.
-In some cases, such as for anti-malarial bed nets, improved cook-stoves, fertilizer, or solar lamps, a short-run subsidy may be sufficient to increase longer-run adoption (Dupas, 2014b; Bensch and Peters, 2020; Carter et al., 2021; Meriggi et al., 2021).
-In other cases, such as for preventative health products, subsidized distribution may lower future adoption (Fischer et al., 2019).
-Understanding how subsidies affect longer-run use of a particular technology is key to designing efficient policy and using limited resources effectively.
+In this paper, I study the longer-run dynamics of consumer adoption of a matching platform in response to repeated short-term subsidies.
+In cases when the positive benefits of a technology are easily assessed, a short-run subsidy may be sufficient to increase longer-run household adoption of that technology (Dupas, 2014b; Bensch and Peters, 2020; Carter et al., 2021; Meriggi et al., 2021).
+However, subsidies may also induce reference dependence among users (Kőszegi and Rabin, 2006), depressing demand at market prices.
+Understanding how short-term discounts or subsidies affect longer-run household choices is key to designing efficient policy and using limited resources effectively.